pg-format/specification/README.md

 A **PG format** document allows writing down a property graph in a compact textual form.
 A PG format document is a Unicode string that conforms to grammar and additional constraints going to be defined in this specification.

+A PG format document MUST be encoded in UTF-8 (RFC 3629).

 ...